Alternatives to Surgery for Ligament Injuries in Dogs

 Canine massage therapists used to be unusual, but now they play an important role in maintaining and improving our dogs’ health.
 Efflurage, passive touch, kneading techniques, and stroking increase circulation, release muscle tension, reduce pain and soreness, relieve stress, and accelerate the repair process.
 Massage books and how-to videos make it easy for caregivers to apply these same techniques at home.

-Thanks to the Internet, anyone whose dog suffers a cruciate ligament injury can find a wealth of information about canine anatomy, surgical options, and alternative therapies online.
+Thanks to the Internet, anyone whose dog suffers a cruciate ligament injury can find a wealth of information about canine anatomy, surgical options, and alternatives to cruciate ligament dog surgery online.

 The conservative management forum that Faith Rubenstein founded five years ago now has more than 2,000 members around the world.
 Paola Ferraris, who lives in Italy, is one of its moderators.
 “What I would like to stress is that conservative management is not an easy (and often not cheap) alternative to surgery,” says Ferraris.
 “Successful conservative management requires just as much commitment as post-op care.
 It’s tough love and careful management.
 Your work is basically the same as rehabbing a dog who has had surgery; in fact, a number of our members have had surgery done on their dogs and use the list for pre-op and post-op support.”